xiuxiuyuan/TADA03/README.md

 # tangibledata

-Download Tangible Data Repo: https://github.com/mmunch103/tangibledata
+Download Tangible Data Repo: https://github.com/xiuxiuyuan/TADA03 (orginally developed by Mika Munch)

 Dependencies: npm, node.js - this tutorial assumes both of these, as well as Arduino are already installed on your machine.